NCBI-Codeathons/SARS2-Variation-Viewer/README.md

 ## Background
 Understanding variation across SARS-CoV-2 genome sequences has important implications for epidemiology and molecular biology.

-Existing tools allow researchers to visualize SARS-CoV-2 variation but access to the underlying data is restricted and don’t provide access to individual genome sequences and valuable metadata, such as where in the world a particular genome was isolated.
+Existing tools allow researchers to visualize SARS-CoV-2 variation but access to the underlying data, including genome sequences and valuable metadata, such as where in the world a particular genome was isolated, is restricted.

-The SARS-CoV-2 Variation Viewer will allow users to view variation across SARS-CoV-2 genome sequences and associated protein annotation, protein structures, and genome metadata such as geographic location and host species.
+The SARS-CoV-2 Variation Viewer allows researchers to easily visualize SARS-CoV-2 SNPs mapped to the annotated Wuhan-Hu-1 reference genome (NC_045512.2), with a searchable tabular view showing amino acid changes, collection location, host species, and links to protein structure views in iCn3D.

 ## Workflow
 1. Download all SARS-CoV-2 genomes from GenBank using [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/)